 Your freedom is not the only thing you can lose if you’re convicted for DUI, however.
 You can lose your hard-earned reputation.
 You can lose your job and lose out on future employment opportunities.
 You can lose your ability to obtain loans, financial assistance, education, and housing.

-But the right to drive is just one of many rights we can take for granted, and is one of the many legal rights and privileges that can be taken away from you once you have a criminal record that includes a Colorado DUI.
+But the right to drive is just one of many freedoms we can take for granted, and is one of the many legal rights and privileges that can be taken away from you once you have a criminal record that includes a Colorado DUI.
 These rights include your right to carry a firearm.

-“Chronically and Habitually Use Alcoholic Beverages”
+“Chronically and Habitually Use Alcoholic Beverages” Can Limit Your Concealed Carry Permit

-Colorado Revised Statues Section 18-12-203(1)(e)(I) provides that individuals who “chronically and habitually use alcoholic beverages to the extent that the applicant's normal faculties are impaired” can be denied a concealed carry permit.
+Colorado Revised Statutes Section 18-12-203(1)(e)(I) provides that individuals who “chronically and habitually use alcoholic beverages to the extent that the applicant's normal faculties are impaired” can be denied a concealed carry permit.
 You’ll fall within this harsh definition if you have two or more DUI or DWAI convictions within the ten-year period immediately preceding the date on which your permit application is submitted (C.R.S.
 18-12-202(3)(b)).

 If you already have a concealed carry permit and then get a second DUI conviction, the county sheriff who issued it can take it away.
-If the sheriff has a reasonable belief that you “no longer meet” the criteria for issuance of a permit – and a second DUI conviction within 10 years of your application means you don’t – he or she can revoke your concealed carry permit for an extended period of time at the sheriff’s discretion.
+If the sheriff has a reasonable belief that you “no longer meet” the criteria for issuance of a permit – and a second DUI conviction within ten years of your application means you don’t – he or she can revoke your concealed carry permit for an extended period at the sheriff’s discretion.
 (C.R.S.
 18-12-203(3)(b))

 If you’ve stayed sober for three years after your second DUI conviction and you obtain an affidavit from an alcohol addiction counselor that you are a recovering alcoholic, you may be able to get your concealed carry rights restored, but it is far from guaranteed.